wangpy/google-play-android-publisher-plugin/README.md

 8. Click "OK" to create the credential

 ##### Using Configuration as Code
-If you're using the [Configuration as Code plugin][plugin-jcasc] to set up your credentials automatically, you can do something like this, e.g.:
+If you're using the [Configuration as Code plugin][plugin-jcasc] to set up your credentials automatically, you can do something like this:
 ```yaml
 credentials:
   system: